jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 ```

 # Extracting a PizzaBuilder Interface
 The GoF’s Builder example declares a __Builder__ interface with several concrete __Builder__ classes.
+This will allow the design to support multiple concrete __Builder__ classes.

 In this phase, I’m going to convert `PizzaBuilder` into an interface and move its implementation to `StandardPizzaBuilder`.
 Most of the rest of the design remains the same.

 `Client` must still access the concrete Builder, now named `StandardPizzaBuilder`.
 That’s because `build()` is not declared in the `PizzaBuilder` interface.
 The interface only defines methods that define pizza toppings.

 Each concrete class that implements `PizzaBuilder` can build its own type of product, which will become more obvious when I add a second concrete class.
 Concrete `PizzaBuilder` classes are not obligated to create a `Pizza` as their product.

-Since the `Client` wants to create a `Pizza`, it will still reference the `StandardPizzaBuilder` class so that it has access to its `Pizza build()` method.
+Since the `Client` creates a `Pizza` in this example, it will still reference the `StandardPizzaBuilder` class so that it has access to its `build()` method.

 <img src="/assets/Builder-3-2.png" alt="PizzaBuilder Interface" width = "90%" align="center" style="padding: 35px;">

 Here are the updated Java snippets.
-The entire implementation for each design phase is provided at [Complete Demo Code](#CompleteDemoCode).
+The entire implementation for each design phase is provided in the [Complete Demo Code](#CompleteDemoCode).
 ```java
 interface PizzaBuilder {
     void addPepperoni();